What is Pediatric Craniosynostosis?

 What are the different types of Pediatric Craniosynostosis?

-Isolated craniosynostosis or non-syndromic (sin-DRŌ-mic) craniosynostosis is the closing of only one suture with no other associated health problems and is the most common kind of craniosynostosis.
-The types of isolated craniosynostosis are:
+Isolated craniosynostosis, also known as non-syndromic craniosynostosis, is the closing of only one suture with no other associated health problems and is the most common kind of craniosynostosis.

 Syndromes are when three or more medical problems occur in a recognizable pattern.
-When craniosynostosis is part of a syndrome there are usually two or more sutures closed too early.
-The types of syndromic craniosynostosis are:
+When craniosynostosis is part of a syndrome, it is known as syndromic craniosynostosis.
+In these cases, there are usually two or more sutures that closed too early.
+Patients also have other health conditions as part of the syndrome.

 What are the signs and symptoms of Pediatric Craniosynostosis?